 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, who was a locum pharmacist, there was an accredited checking pharmacy technician and three pharmacy advisors, one of whom was the store manager.
-There was also a pre-registration pharmacist.
+In addition to the RP, who was a company relief pharmacist, there were four pharmacy advisors, one of whom was the store manager.
 The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
-Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
+Rotas were completed in advance to plan for absences, which were usually covered by rearranging shifts, or by part-time staff increasing their hours.
 In an emergency, the manager would call on support from other local stores.

 The pharmacy team reported that they were allocated protected time to learn during working hours.
 Resources accessed included the 30-minute tutors supplied by the company, e-Learning and CPPE packages and revised SOPs.
+One pharmacy advisor was currently completing the Buttercups NVQ3 course.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
 Team members were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.
 Pharmacy team members reviewed each other's performance when selling medicines or handing out prescriptions.
 They gave each other feedback to improve performance and recorded the results on an online survey system.